 It is often believed that managers are not leaders, and leaders are not managers.
 Although managers are responsible for planning, coordinating, and organizing tasks and activities within an organization, their role certainly demands leadership skills.

 Leading and managing are two different roles that require different orientations and skills.
 Very few people are innately good at both.
-However, it does not necessarily mean that managers cannot become leaders.
-Leadership demands a few soft skills, which when inculcated, empowers managers.
+However, that does not necessarily mean that managers cannot become leaders.
+Leadership demands a few soft skills that, when inculcated, empower managers.

-"Natural managers" can start taking the following actions to transform themselves into better leaders.
+"Natural managers" can take the following actions to transform themselves into better leaders.

 Leaders are excellent communicators.
 They ensure that the right message reaches the right person in the right way.
 To become good leaders, managers need to develop the art of communication.
-They make time to speak, but in a way that the message has an impact on the listener.
+They make time to speak and ensure their message has an impact on the listener.

 Merely doing the talking will not help.
-Managers also have to listen to others in order to become a good leader.
+Managers must also listen to others in order to become good leaders.
 Leadership is not a one-person show.
-Therefore, managers should take everyone's perspective into consideration while making major transformational business decisions.
+That means managers should consider everyone's perspective when making major transformational business decisions.

 A leader provides constructive feedback to subordinates so they perform better.
 Annual reviews are good and necessary, but employees need regular feedback for both personal and organizational growth.
-Feedback helps employees understand what worked and what did not.
+Feedback helps employees understand what works and what does not.

-Managers should take the time to provide feedback at regular intervals so employees are not disappointed at the end of the year when their performance is reviewed.
-Ongoing feedback closes loopholes in processes, and improves the overall performance of people and the company.
+Managers should take the time to provide feedback at regular intervals so employees are not surprised at the end of the year when their performance is reviewed.
+Ongoing feedback closes loopholes in processes, and improves the overall performance of employees and the company.

-An organization does not comprise people from only one particular race, sex or background.
-It is a group of diverse people coming together to achieve a common goal or mission.
+An organization should not be composed of people from only one particular race, gender or background.
+It should be a diverse group of people coming together to achieve a common goal or mission.
 As such, it is necessary for managers to welcome people irrespective of societal and cultural factors.

-Managers should be aware of mistakes committed in the past so they don't repeat them again.
-Inculcating the habit of self-reflection enables managers to transform and become better leaders.
+Managers should be aware of mistakes committed in the past so they don't repeat them.
+Cultivating the habit of self-reflection enables managers to become better leaders.

 Traits that make a good leader

-The most common trait of a leader is adaptability.
-Leaders are able to stay resilient in difficult situations and see their teams through.
-If a curveball is thrown at them, the leader knows how to enact changes to get through the situation.
+The most common trait of a good leader is adaptability.
+Leaders are resilient in difficult situations and see their teams through.
+If a curveball is thrown at them, the leader knows how to adjust to the situation.

 Confidence is another strong quality of a leader.
 Pretending to be confident won't make an effective leader.
 You must have the capacity to make definitive decisions and remain assertive in tough situations.

-Having an inspiring personality is another trait of an effective leader.
+An inspiring personality is another trait of an effective leader.
 If you're not inspiring anyone, who exactly are you leading?
-Leaders will have an encouraging word when someone needs it and will provide constructive feedback.
+Leaders will offer an encouraging word when someone needs it and will provide constructive feedback.

-Being able to handle your emotions well is another characteristic of a good leader.
+The ability to handle your emotions well is another characteristic of a good leader.
 Leaders are not known for their quick tempers.
-Instead, they're valued for remaining calm and composed in high-pressure situations with the capacity to communicate with others in a proactive manner.
+Instead, they're valued for remaining calm and composed in high-pressure situations, retaining the capacity to communicate proactively with others.